 Easter Sunday falls on the first Sunday after the first full moon of the spring, the nominal date of the Spring Equinox.
 The week before Easter is known as “Holy Week”—it contains the days of the Easter Triduum, including Maundy Thursday, commemorating the Maundy and Last Supper, as well as Good Friday, commemorating the crucifixion and death of Jesus.

-Easter and the holidays that are related to it are movable feasts which do not fall on a fixed date in the Gregorian or Julian calendars which follow only the cycle of the sun.
+Easter and the holidays that are related to it are movable feasts that do not fall on a fixed date in the Gregorian or Julian calendars which follow only the cycle of the sun.

 Eastern Orthodox Church

 |2018||April 1||April 8|